 Alicia Rogerson is a Western Australian artist-illustrator inspired by dreams, fantasy, childhood and her imagination.
 She resides in Bridgetown on a hill beside a forest surrounded by birds, kangaroos and butterflies.

 Although creative from an early age it was never her aim to make this her career.
 After school she had short stints of studying Interior Decoration, Creative Writing and Fashion before switching into Fine Art.
 She struggled with her conceptual studies and left her course for a number of years before returning to complete it and hasn't looked back.

-Inspired by childhood, fantasy, nature, art nouveau, wildlife and the imagination, Alicia is primarily a figurative artist.
-Her works tend to focus on beautiful solitary female figures with bold eyes, elaborate hair and their relationships to the world.
-All of her paintings hold hidden symbols, meanings and references.
-She is fond with incorporating text, particularly vintage book pages as she explores the way her artwork can communicate to a viewer.
+Primarily a figurative artist, Alicia tends to focus on solitary feminine figures with bold eyes, elaborate hair and the relationships they have to the world.
+Her paintings involved hidden symbols, meanings and references.
+She often incorporates text and is very fond of vintage book pages in her exploration of communication.

 From 2007-2016 she painted under the psuedonym "Ali J".
-Now as her work evolves and grows she has chosen to paint by her real name and her product line is known as "Dusk Willow".
+Now as her work evolves and grows she has chosen to paint by her real name.

 Her hope is that her art can make a connection to others and inspire them in some way.
-Her creative goals are to have a residency overseas, write a book, illustrate a children's book and lastly...... enter the Archibald Prize (one day).
+Her creative goals are to have a residency overseas, illustrate a children's book and lastly...... enter the Archibald Prize (one day).